arkajitmandal/SemiClassical-NAMD/README.md

    - **spinpldm-focused**: The Spin-Mapping PLDM approach, approximated.
 Good for short-time calculation and to get a general trend for longer time.
    - **sqc-square**: The Symmetric Quasi-Classical Approach [3], with square window.
 Better than MFE.
 Cannot use it for more than several electronic states.
    - **sqc-triangle**: The Symmetric Quasi-Classical Approach [4], with triangle window.
 Better than sqc-square.
+   - **zpesqc-triangle**: The zero-point energy corrected Symmetric Quasi-Classical Approach [5], with triangle window.
+As good as spin-PLDM or better.
+   - **zpesqc-square**: The zero-point energy corrected Symmetric Quasi-Classical Approach [5], with square window.
+Slightly worse than zpesqc-triangle.

 The output file containing population dynamics is 'method-methodOption-modelName.txt', for the above input file it would be: